ruby-next/ruby-next/README.md

 using RubyNext
 ```

-Ruby Next only refines core classes if necessary; thus, this line wouldn't have any effect in the edge Ruby.
+Ruby Next only refines core classes if necessary; thus, this line wouldn't have any effect in edge Ruby.

 **NOTE:** Even if the runtime already contains a monkey-patch with the backported functionality, we consider the method as _dirty_ and activate the refinement for it.
 Thus, you always have predictable behaviour.
-That's why we recommend using refinements for gems development.
+That's why we recommend using refinements for gem development.

 Alternatively, you can go with monkey-patches.
 Just add this line: